 The event at Trent University opened with the screening of the APTN/National Film Board (NFB) documentary by We Wai Kai First Nation director Lori Lewis — Niigaanibatowaad: FrontRunners — which tells their story.
 It is about the segregation of the Indigenous athletes and their despair and abuse suffered in the residential school system, according to the NFB.

 Its website says the film’s title refers to the person who runs in front of the dogsled on the trap line, a job for which the runners from Northern Manitoba were responsible.
 There is no word for “athlete” in Ojibway.
 Running was almost like breathing in that it was the main form of transportation.
-It was also one way the runners survived residential school, allowing them to escape its confines as often as possible by travelling if they made the track team, and if they were successful at competitions, receive more food, says the website.
+It was also one way the runners survived residential school — if they made the track team they could escape its confines as often as possible to travel to track meets.
+If they were successful at competitions, they would receive more food at school, says the website.

-These are the stories of Patrick, Bill, and Charlie as they told them to the Trent University audience, following the film.
+These are the stories of Patrick, Bill, and Charlie as they told them to the Trent University audience, after the film.

 “We are here to tell the truth.”